zazuko/rdf-transform-graph-imports/README.md

 are removed and replaced with the imported graphs.
 The latter can also contain import statements which will be recursively resolved.

+It is required that all imports are absolute URIs in the upstream.
+If you parse document's yourself, make sure to provide a base IRI so that relative URIs are resolved correctly.
+The easiest way is to use the libraries as shown below.

 ### From remote resource

+The `rdf.fetch` method ensures that relative URIs in the response are parsed against the URL of the document itself by default.

 ```javascript
 import rdf from '@zazuko/env-node'